 The Wyrmwood screen is by far the best one on the market.
 All Wyrmwood products are some of the finest quality, and this one is made of handcrafted wood, though it’s far lighter than the Dog Might Games screen.

 It’s modular in design, allowing you to take the screens apart easily and move them around.
 You can choose between flat screens for reference pages, a dice tower, drawers for dice and minis, initiative trackers, and even a reversible board to provide maps and information to the players.
-Like the Dog Might Games DM screen, it’s still quite heavy and I wouldn’t recommend it if you commute to your games, but otherwise it’s an excellent choice.
+Like the Dog Might Games DM screen, it’s still quite heavy, so I wouldn’t recommend it if you commute to your games, but otherwise it’s an excellent choice.

 The Wyrmwood DM Screen is by far the #1 on my list, but there’s one small problem: it’s currently unavailable for purchase, which is why I’ve listed it as an honorable mention.
-After Wyrmwood’s hugely successful Kickstarter they aren’t accepting new orders – the high quality craftsmanship takes a long time.
+After Wyrmwood’s hugely successful Kickstarter, they aren’t accepting new orders – the high quality craftsmanship takes a long time.

 If you’re interested in a Wyrmwood screen, keep your eyes on their social media to see when they’re offering them again.